davidfrantz/force/docs/source/components/higher-level/ml/param.rst

     | *Type:* Logical.
 Valid values: {TRUE,FALSE}
     | ``OUTPUT_MLI = FALSE``

   * Output the uncertainty of the blended prediction?
-THis is the standard deviation of all predictions that are blended into the final prediction.
+This is the standard deviation of all predictions that are blended into the final prediction.
     Only makes sense when multiple models are given in a modelset.

     | *Type:* Logical.
 Valid values: {TRUE,FALSE}